Welcome

 Key Term: Appropriation

-Unauthorized use of plaintiff’s name or likeness for defendant’s benefit.
+Unauthorized use of the plaintiff’s name, likeness, or other identifiable aspect of identity for the defendant’s commercial advantage.

 Key Term: Public Disclosure of Private Facts